ybao81/valetbike/notes/app-creation.md

   `git add .`\
   `git commit -m "Initial commit."`

-## Then configure the database for the new application
+## Then I configured the database for the new application

 - Update `Gemfile` to use dotenv-rails for secret credentials
 - Add `.env` file with database root username, password, and socket